loopdash/cleveland-lead-testing/src/faqs/how-test-cleveland-home-lead-hazards-risk-assessment.md

 title: How can I find out if my home has lead hazards?
 description: Steps to identify lead hazards in your Cleveland home through professional risk assessment
 date: 2024-01-15
-tags: [cleveland, lead, testing, assessment]
+tags: [testing, safety, professional-services, compliance, clearance-testing]
 short_answer: Get a professional risk assessment to identify lead hazards like peeling paint and dust.
 The Lead Safe Resource Center can help find qualified assessors in Cleveland.
 ---
 <h2>Lead hazard identification and professional assessment in Cleveland</h2>